TylerHannebique/My-Works/README.md

 * oDayNightManager controls the the ingame time and draws a fiter over the game depending on the time of day

 If you'd be interested in an actual explination or in-game footage I'd be glad to provide.
+As a side note: I know this game kind of stuff hardly applies to this job but its more to show that I enjoy programming outside just a career standpoint

+**inPlaceSorts.cpp**

+A few in place sorting algorithms I wrote for a CS assignment.
+Nothing much to say about them

+*ZeroOneSort: sorts an array of randomized 0s and 1s without allocating any more memory space than that of the starting array

+*ZeroOneTwoSort: sorts an array of randomized 0s, 1s, and 2s without allocating any more memory space than that of the starting array

+**inPlaceSorts**

 **sort_functions.cpp.txt**